GoogleChrome/chromerootprogram/content/index.md

 Within 24 hours of issuance, Chrome Root Program Participants SHOULD log precertificates to at least one CT log [usable or qualified](https://www.gstatic.com/ct/log_list/v3/log_list.json) in Chrome at the time of issuance.

-Effective June 15, 2026, within 24 hours of issuance, Chrome Root Program Participants MUST log precertificates to at least one CT log [usable or qualified](https://www.gstatic.com/ct/log_list/v3/log_list.json) in Chrome at the time of issuance.
+**Effective June 15, 2026**, within 24 hours of issuance, Chrome Root Program Participants MUST log precertificates to at least one CT log [usable or qualified](https://www.gstatic.com/ct/log_list/v3/log_list.json) in Chrome at the time of issuance.

 ##### 1.3.4.2.
 Logging Final Certificates